-Editor's note (Feb.
-22): This piece has been updated with the latest analysis and intel.
+Editor's note (June 6): This story has been updated with the latest analysis and intel.

 NBA executives are calling this one of the most talent-rich free-agent classes in recent years.
 Kevin Durant, Kawhi Leonard, Klay Thompson, Kemba Walker, Kyrie Irving, DeMarcus Cousins, Khris Middleton, Kristaps Porzingis, Tobias Harris and Jimmy Butler headline the group of a projected 200 players who could hit free agency on July 1.

-Despite the star-studded field and the salary cap projected to increase to $109 million (from $101.8 million), teams are still feeling the ripple effect from the summer of 2016, when spending was at an all-time high.
-ESPN is projecting only 10 teams with cap space this offseason, one more than in 2018.
+Despite the star-studded field and the salary cap projected to increase to $109 million (from $101.8 million), teams are still feeling ripple effects from the summer of 2016, when spending was at an all-time high.
+ESPN is projecting there will be only 10 teams with cap space this offseason, one more than in 2018.
 In 2016, there were 27 teams with room, and a year later there were 16.

-While the big names, such as Leonard and Durant, will see max offers, expect 2018's same pattern of short-term contracts to repeat itself.
+While big names such as Leonard and Durant will see max offers, expect 2018's pattern of short-term contracts to repeat itself.

-Here is an early look at the teams that are projected to have cap space, including five wild-card teams that could enter the mix in July.
+Here is an early look at the teams that are projected to have cap space, including seven wild-card teams that could enter the mix in July.